fedora-riscv/releng/docs/source/index.rst

 Meetings
 ========
-rel-eng holds regular meetings every Monday at 14:30 UTC in `#fedora-meeting-2` on the Freenode IRC network.
+rel-eng holds regular meetings every Monday at 14:30 UTC in `#fedora-meeting-2` on the Libera IRC network.

 * `Meeting agendas <https://pagure.io/releng/issues?status=Open&tags=meeting>`_ are created
   from open tickets in pagure that contain the meeting keyword.